aurooj/VLM_SS/README.md

 where ```bs```=batch_size, ```rare_grp_ratio```=ratio of samples from rare groups in a mini-batch, ```batch_shuffle```= a boolean flag, if set to True, mini-batch is shuffled further; default value is set to `False` based on the ablations reported in table 3, rows (5) and (6) in the paper.

-4. Now in your main training loop, you can call the selective sampling based shuffling by calling the shuffle method in your custom dataset class.
+4. Now in your main training loop, you can call the selective sampling based shuffling by calling the shuffle method in your custom dataset class, i.e., `data_loader.dataset.shuffle(bs=<batch_size>)`.
 See example snippet from `ALBEF/Pretrain.py` below:
 ```
 for epoch in range(start_epoch, max_epoch):